Parking up at the hamlet of Seathwaite

 The Scafell Pike range from Styhead Gill

-Great End can be seen peeking out from behind Seathwaite Fell on the left, while to the right other peaks of the Scafell ridge can be seen – Broad Crag, Scafell Pike and Lingmell.
-It was quite satisfying to sit there knowing I had spent the previous night up there.
+Great End can be seen peeking out from behind Seathwaite Fell on the left, while to the right other peaks of the Scafell ridge can be seen: Broad Crag, Scafell Pike and Lingmell.
+It was quite satisfying to sit here knowing I had spent the previous night up there.

-Eventually I got back to the hamlet of Seathwaite farm, totally knackered but happy after a very successful night’s wild camping.
-There was an immediate sense of achievement as I had survived but later, having processed all the photos I had taken, I also realised how successful it had been for photographs too.
+To be fair, it was hardly surprising that I was shattered as that was a strenuous climb, especially with all the kit I was carrying.
+The walk turned out to be about 9 miles in total.
+And later, having processed all the photos I had taken, I realised how successful it had been on that front too.
 I don’t think I have taken so many ‘keepers’ on a wild camping expedition before!
 A very worthy entry in my Lake District wild camping locations list.

 All my photos of the National Park can be viewed by visiting my Lake District landscape photography gallery.